MarKubil/weather-forecast/README.md

 ## Description

-In this app I was using third party API (OpenWeather) to get weeks weather forecast for user inputed city.
+In this app I was using third party API (OpenWeather) to get weeks weather forecast for user chosen city.

 Link to live page: [Click here](https://markubil.github.io/weather-forecast/)